opensearch-project/documentation-website/_im-plugin/ism/managedindexes.md

 ## Change policy

-You can change any managed index policy, but ISM has a few constraints in place to make sure that policy changes don't break indices.
+You can change any managed index policy, but ISM has a few constraints in place to make sure that policy changes don't break indexes.

 If an index is stuck in its current state, never proceeding, and you want to update its policy immediately, make sure that the new policy includes the same state---same name, same actions, same order---as the old policy.
 In this case, even if the policy is in the middle of executing an action, ISM applies the new policy.